FarisDou/Microsoft-Sentinel-SIEM/README.md

 </summary>

-In this lab we will be working on Analytics, Alerting, and Incident Generation.
+In this lab, we will be working on Analytics, Alerting, and Incident Generation.

-- We are going to manually going to add the rules, and then trigger the alerts.
+- We are going to manually go to add the rules, and then trigger the alerts.
 We will dissect the alert and really understand what is happening.

 ![image](https://user-images.githubusercontent.com/109401839/235291419-36c75299-c9a9-4b64-a51c-f4b10ce43164.png)

-- First will be a brute force attempt by windows machine.
+- First will be a brute force attempt by a Windows machine.

 ```
 SecurityEvent